kailash-manasarovar/statement/docs/timeline/2025/september.md

 - They've done this countless times with protagonists in this police statement and in August 2026 I know why.
 - They've been distracting me endlessly, pretending they're investigating crimes, to keep me from thinking about the inconsistencies in their behavior.
 - They have shown ZERO interest in my health and wellbeing, and obviously couldn't care less if I died, and perhaps would find this preferable to my continued survival.
-- My life has been like this since after [the poisoning attempt in July 2025](july.md#lourdes) - as if one criminal gang replaced the other - but the new one had millions to spend and have power over the bonafide criminals I am describing here and can cart them round the world at the drop of a hat to show me.
+- My life has been like this since after [the poisoning attempt in July 2025](july.md#lourdes) - as if one criminal gang replaced the other - but the new one had millions to spend and has power over the bonafide criminals I am describing here, and can cart them round the world at the drop of a hat to show me to make me believe they give a shit, when they obviously don't.

 ### We talk about the forgivenet, the Golden Rule, and the disciples